Markets Rise On Better-than-expected US Growth - UrduPoint

 Markets Rise On Better-than-expected US Growth

-Stock markets rose on Thursday as US data showed the world's top economy grew at a slower pace in 2022 but finished the year on a stronger note
+Stock markets rose on Thursday as US data showed the world's biggest economy grew at a slower pace in 2022 but finished the year on a stronger note

-Shares in Paris, Frankfurt and London were higher in mid-afternoon trading, with the Dow Jones Industrial Average opening higher.
+Shares in Paris, Frankfurt and London closed higher, with Wall Street stocks also gaining.

 US gross domestic product exceeded expectations to rise at an annual rate of 2.9 percent in the fourth quarter, according to official data.